What is Moyamoya Disease?

 - Blood thinners.
 Aspirin or other blood-thinning medication is often recommended to prevent the formation of small blood clots that can block restricted blood vessels.

 - Antiseizure medications.
-Drugs may be used to control seizures in those individuals who experience them as a result of the disease.
+Drugs may be used to control seizures in those who experience them due to the disease.

 - Calcium channel blockers.
 These drugs may be used to treat headaches associated with moyamoya.
-They must be used with caution because they may also decrease blood pressure, which can increase stroke risk.
+They must be used with caution because they may also decrease blood pressure, increasing stroke risk.

 Surgical interventions can decrease the risk of stroke by creating new routes for blood flow to the brain.
 The procedures, known as revascularization surgeries, bypass the blood vessels restricted by moyamoya and deliver more blood directly to the brain.